nickcharron/3d_map_builder/README.md

 Our Map Builder allows any number of filters to be applied to data at three different stages in the pipeline:
 1. **input_filters**: filters are applied to the raw scans
-2. **intermediate_filters**: individual scans are aggregated together into submaps of size equal to the "intermediary_map_size" parameter and then the filter is pplied to that intermediate map.
+2. **intermediate_filters**: individual scans are aggregated together into submaps of size equal to the "intermediary_map_size" parameter and then the filter is applied to that intermediate map.
 This is useful if you want to use noise removal filters that only work with a minimum point cloud density
 3. **output_filters**: these filters are applied once at the end of the mapping once the maps have been generated

 The following are the types of filters that have been implemented in libbeam/beam_filtering and can be called by the map builder: